josebagabilondo/mini-project-2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Link for how to generate SSH key and associate account to computer: https://www.iot-lab.info/docs/getting-started/ssh-access/

-&nbsp;&nbsp;&nbsp;&nbsp;After following what it says in the link, we will do everything inside, for example, Grenoble's frontend:
+&nbsp;&nbsp;&nbsp;&nbsp;After following what it says in the link, we will do everything inside, for example, in Grenoble's frontend:

 ```bash
 $ ssh <login>@grenoble.iot-lab.info